ETBoye/calculator/README.md

 # Next up

 I would like to

-- Write unit tests
+ - Write more unit tests
-- Refactor the pagination code.
+ - Refactor the pagination code
+ - Put an index on the history table?
+ - Refactor errors in response bodies using the SimpleHttpResponse generic struct
+ - Do input and output validation to handle errors when any value is outside the column sizes defined in the database
+ - Find all the TODOS in the code and do them